boostercloud/booster/docs/README.md

 ```

 #### Registering events from an event handler
 By default, your newly created event handler will not trigger any event.
-However, we have a `register` available that will help us doing so.
-In the above example you could see that there is some logic based on the event information.
+However, Booster injects in our handler a `register` instance that we can use to do so.
+In the above example, you could see that there is some logic based on the event information.

 The `register` through its `event` function allows triggering several events, you can specify as many as you need separated by comma as arguments of the function.